bewuethr/slack-analyzer/docs/implementation.md

 In `action.yml`, three run steps tie everything together.

 The first step runs `slacktenure` using the required `name` input as the parameter.
-If nothing changed, it exits.
+If nothing other than the stats table and the durations changed, it exits.

 Else, the updated `tenures.tsv` file and the diff are committed and pushed.